Ruskin20/README-generator/README.md

 ![This is an image](./Develop/assets/images/Screenshot%20(28).png)

 ## License
-This project is license under the [MIT License].
+This project is license under the [MIT License](https://raw.githubusercontent.com/Ruskin20/README-generator/main/LICENSE).

 ## Questions
 If you have any questions about the repo, open an issue or contact me "Ruskin A." directly through Email at ruskin.acevedo@gmail.com.